Boston Bruins: Expansion and the Big Bad Bruins (1967–1979)

 The 1972–73 season saw upheaval for the Bruins.
 Former head coach Sinden became the general manager.
-Bruins players Gerry Cheevers, Derek Sanderson, Johnny McKenzie and Ted Green left to join the World Hockey Association.
+Bruins players Gerry Cheevers, Derek Sanderson, Johnny McKenzie, and Ted Green left to join the World Hockey Association (WHA).
 Coach Tom Johnson was fired 52 games into the season, replaced by Bep Guidolin.
 The Adams family, which had owned the team since its founding in the 1920s, sold it to Storer Broadcasting.
 The Bruins' season came to a premature end in a first-round loss to the Rangers in the 1973 playoffs.
-In 1974, the Bruins regained their first-place standing in the regular season, with three 100-point scorers on the team (Esposito, Orr, and Hodge).
-However, they lost the 1974 Final in an upset to the Philadelphia Flyers.
+In 1974, the Bruins regained their first-place standing in the regular season, along with another 100-point season from Orr, his fifth consecutive.
+However, they lost the 1974 Stanley Cup Final in an upset to the Philadelphia Flyers.

 Don Cherry stepped behind the bench as the new coach in 1974–75.
 The Bruins stocked themselves with enforcers and grinders, and remained competitive under Cherry's reign, the so-called "Lunch Pail A.C"., behind players such as Gregg Sheppard, Terry O'Reilly, Stan Jonathan and Peter McNab.
-This would also turn out to be Orr's final full season in the league, before his knee injuries worsened, as well as the last time Orr and Esposito would finish 1–2 in regular season scoring.
 The Bruins placed second in the Adams Division, and lost to the Chicago Black Hawks in the first round of the 1975 playoffs, losing a best-of-three series, two games to one.

-Continuing with Sinden's rebuilding of the team, the Bruins traded Esposito and Carol Vadnais for Brad Park, Jean Ratelle and Joe Zanussi to the Rangers.
-The Bruins made the semi-finals again, losing to the Flyers, before losing Orr as a free agent to Chicago in the off-season.
+Prior to the 1975–76 season, Sportsystem Corporation, composed of current owner Jeremy Jacobs and his two brothers, purchased the Bruins.
+Continuing with Sinden's rebuilding of the team, the Bruins traded Esposito and Carol Vadnais to the Rangers for Brad Park, Jean Ratelle, and Joe Zanussi.
+The Bruins made the semifinals again, but lost to the Flyers.
+Orr left as a free agent to Chicago in the offseason.

-Cheevers returned 1977, and the Bruins got past the Flyers in the semi-finals, but were swept by the Canadiens in the Stanley Cup Finals.
-The story repeated itself in 1978—with a balanced attack that saw Boston have eleven players with 20+ goal seasons, still the NHL record—as the Bruins made the Final once more, but lost in six games to Montreal.
+Before the 1976–77 season, the Bruins completed another trade with the Rangers acquiring Rick Middleton for Hodge.
+Later in the season, Cheevers returned, and the Bruins defeated the Flyers in the semifinals, but were swept by the Canadiens in the Stanley Cup Final.
+The story repeated itself in 1978—with a balanced attack that saw Boston have 11 players with 20+ goal seasons, still the NHL record—as the Bruins made the Cup Final once more, but lost in six games to Montreal.
 After that series, John Bucyk retired, holding virtually every Bruins' career longevity and scoring mark to that time.

-The 1979 semi-final series against the Habs proved to be Cherry's undoing.
+The 1979 semifinals series against the Canadiens proved to be Cherry's undoing.
 In the deciding seventh game, the Bruins, up by a goal, were called for having too many men on the ice in the late stages of the third period.
 Montreal tied the game on the ensuing power play and won in overtime.
 Cherry was dismissed as head coach thereafter.